 This edition has pronunciation markings.
 It is a red letter edition, with darker but readable red that reminds me of my old Royal typewriter ink.
 It does not have the translator's preface, nor does it have the Bible Dictionary or Glossary, but does have a glossary and the traditional dedicatory to King James.
 This is the June 2011 print, so has the 2011 maps and map index.
 Along with the Turquiose, it is the second oldest layout (photo reprint?) and references/marginal notes from the 1920s (the oldest being The Interlinear Bible).

 This is 1 of 600 printed by Cambridge.
-It is the Cameo Reference Edition, but without the Apocrypha.
+It is the Cameo Reference Edition, without the Apocrypha.
 It has a real leather (pig skin?) binding in red.
 The cover is embossed with King Charles III's cypher.
-It has gilded edges, two blue satin ribbons, and a presentation page edicated to the coronation.
+It has gilded edges, two blue satin ribbons, and a presentation page dedicated to the coronation.
 It also includes a commemorative booklet supplement with pages introducing this special edition, pictures of the king as prince, a history of Cambridge as the king's printer, and a small history on the King James Bible, plus an end page with the national anthem.

 I have the 1 October 1961 hardcover edition.
 The original RSV came out in 1952 (the New Testament in 1946), published by Thomas Nelson.
 The Oxford edition contains changes from 1959, and is not identical to the earlier Nelson editions.
 With nearly 100 changes, it can be considered a small revision of the original, but such seems par for the course with some recent translations (e.g. NLT, ESV).
 The Revised Standard Version as a translation builds on the English Version (EV), and the American translation recommendations, but with a more readable, less literal, approach than English translations under the British crown and Canterbury, and using North American idiom and vocabulary.
 Second person archaisms are only used when referencing deity.
 Use of the Tudor/Danelaw speech in worship did not start until the 1970s.